Nike Air Zoom Winflo 7 Review

 How Does the Winflo 7 Perform as a Walking Shoe?

-Since there’ll be consumers who will use it for walking only and standing for long periods at work, we tested the Winflo 7 by walking around town for three days with at least 5 hours of walking and standing each day.
+We tested the Winflo 7 by walking around town for three days, with at least 5 hours of walking and standing each day, to account for consumers who will use it primarily for walking and standing at work.

 How Does the Winflo 7 Perform as a Running Shoe?